 Before you begin: You need your copies of BBOICD, BBOIBN, and BBOIGRT.
-After you run the customization dialog, these jobs are in hlq.CNTL, where hlq is the high-level qualifier you chose when you ran the dialog.
+After you run the customization dialog, these jobs are in hlq.CNTL, where hlq is the high-level qualifier you specified for the .CNTL and .DATA target datasets in the customization dialog.